User37som/libbitcoin/bx-ek-to-ec.md

 PASSPHRASE           The passphrase that was used to encrypt the
                      encrypted private key.
-EK_PRIVATE_KEY       The encrypted private key to unlock.
+EK_PRIVATE_KEY       The encrypted private key to decrypt.
 ```
 See also [ec-to-ek](bx-ec-to-ek) and [ek-to-address](bx-ek-to-address).
 ### Example 1